prof-rossetti/nyu-info-2335-201706/README.md

 ## Learning Community

 The maximum enrollment for this section is 50 students.
-Enrolled students represent a variety of gradue programs of study, however more than 70% are in the Stern School of Business.
+Enrolled students represent a variety of graduate programs of study, however as of the first day of class, roughly 75% are in the Stern School of Business.

 ![A pie chart showing 72% of enrolled students are in the Stern School of Business.](/enrolled-students-per-school.png)